bbolli/tumblr-utils/tumblr_backup.md

 `tumblr_backup` saves a default style sheet in `backup.css`.
 The blog's style sheet itself is always saved in `theme/style.css`.

-Tumblr saves most image files without extension.
+Tumblr saves some image files without extension.
 This probably saves a few billion bytes in their database. `tumblr_backup` restores the image extensions.
 If an image is already backed up, it is not downloaded again.
 If an image is re-uploaded/edited, the old image is kept in the backup, but no post links to